Skip to main content

 • Garden hose

-Different varieties of grass seed can have different challenges, but a common issue people face is how often and how much to water grass seed.
-Too much water can drown the seeds or wash them away, but not enough water can result in seeds going dormant or being eaten by birds or rodents.
-Here's how to give your grass seeds exactly what they need.
+Different varieties of grass seed can have different challenges, but one of the most common questions people have is how to water grass seed.
+Too much water can drown the seeds or wash them away, but not enough water can result in seeds going dormant.
+If you're worried about watering grass seed incorrectly, this guide is for you.
+Here's everything you need to know about how to water grass seed.

 Handful of grass seed